Kenya Birding Tour

 DAY 3 AND 4: BUFFALO SPRINGS AND SAMBURU NATIONAL RESERVES

 We shall leave early for Samburu and Buffalo Springs, a very interesting destination on our Kenya Birding Tour.
 We shall spend time scouting for extra birds as we enjoy the local mammals, such as Leopard, Beisa Oryx, Gerenuk, Grevy’s Zebra, Reticulated Giraffe, Lion and Elephants.
 More birds will be expected here to add to our list.
+This is an amazing part of Kenya, and allows for excellent dry country birding.
+Many of the typical North-East African dryland birds are present here and the habitat will provide a huge species list.

-First night in Samburu.
+Nights in Samburu.

 DAY 5: LAKE NAKURU NATIONAL PARK